Frequently asked questions

 How do I apply for an extension to the coursework deadline?

-Please check the course notes on Blackboard for the submission deadlines.
+Please check the module notes on Blackboard for the submission deadlines.
 If you have extenuating circumstances (i.e. documented illness or a serious personal problem) that require an extension to the deadline, please complete the relevant extension form.

 Please note that workload pressure is not viewed as a valid reason for requesting a coursework extension.